mengbinhao/jack-note/docs/english/NPR.md

   - purview n
   - extreme adj/n | extremely

-  > Walk uo through it
+  > Walk up through it
   > the one real bright spot was that xxx

 - 2020.8.10